pjkw/Portfolio/README.md

 # Portfolio

 Welcome!
-I am Piotr (Peter) Kwiatkowski, and this is my portfolio.
-I am a software engineer with a focus on gameplay programming, game and level design.
+I am Piotr (Peter) Kwiatkowski, and this is my Unity portfolio.
+As a software engineer my focus is on gameplay programming, game and level design.

 ![](https://github.com/pjkw/Portfolio/blob/main/gifs/dungeon.gif)